 The course has a firm focus on polished performances and offers many opportunities for public performance.
-Extra-curricular commitment is important and the ability to work independently is expected.
+Co-curricular commitment is important and the ability to work independently is expected.
 We are involved in the Shakespeare Schools Festival and the National Theatre Connections project.
 We have links with the Dukes Theatre and The University of Lancaster as well as casting agencies and touring theatre companies.
 There is the opportunity to go on many theatre trips.
 Recently our GCSE groups have seen 'The Curious Incident of the Dog in the Night-Time', 'The Woman in Black' at The Lowry, 'Blood Brothers' at Liverpool Empire and Frantic Assembly's 'Things I Know to be True' by Andrew Bovelli.
+GCSE Drama have the opportunity to gain experience leading activities at the KS3 Drama co-curricular Drama club.